dougeby/IntuneDocs/intune/device-restrictions-ios.md

 - **Configuration profile changes** - Allow the user to install configuration profiles.
 - **Activation Lock (supervised only)** - Enable Activation Lock on supervised iOS devices.

-## Device Enrollment Program
+## Configurations requiring supervision

-Apple Device Enrollment Program (DEP) management lets you create and deploy policy “over the air” to iOS devices that are purchased and managed with DEP.
-The device is enrolled when users turn on the device for the first time and run iOS Setup Assistant.
-This method supports iOS supervised mode, which enables a device to be configured with the following functionality:
+iOS supervised mode can only be enabled during initial device setup through Apple’s Device Enrollment Program, or by using Apple Configurator.
+Once supervised mode is enabled, Intune can configure a device with the following functionality:

 - App Lock (Single App Mode)
 - Global HTTP Proxy